Friday Folders

 Visit our RESOURCES page in our drop-down menu for resources, quick links, and more.

-Check out the latest Superintendent’s Update for key information about district happenings, upcoming events, and important processes for families.
+Check out the latest issue of the Tosa Times for key information about district happenings, upcoming events, and resources for families.

 Read the latest edition of Mr. Supa’s e-newsletter